La Halle aux Grains, elegant gastronomy by Michel and Sébastien Bras at the Bourse de Commerce

 < >

-Published by Manon de Sortiraparis · Photos by Manon de Sortiraparis · Published on February 28th, 2022 at 03:06 p.m.
+Published by Manon de Sortiraparis · Photos by Manon de Sortiraparis · Updated on February 28, 2022 at 03:06 p.m. · Published on January 3, 2019 at 11:35 a.m.

 Michelin-starred chefs Michel and Sébastien Bras have set up shop in the historic Bourse de Commerce at La Halle aux Grains, a timeless restaurant where the grain regains all its nobility.

 After years of renovation, the Bourse de Commerce has recently undergone a facelift, thanks to the impetus of billionaire collector François Pinault, who chose the site to exhibit his extensive and renowned personal collection of contemporary art.
-But this legendary Parisian landmark has not only acquired masterpieces to contemplate, it has also been enriched with works of art to savor in Michel and Sébastien Bras' restaurant-café, La Halle aux Grains.
+But this legendary Parisian landmark not only boasts masterpieces to contemplate, it has also been enriched with works of art to savor in Michel and Sébastien Bras' restaurant-café, La Halle aux Grains.

 La Halle aux GrainsLa Halle aux GrainsLa Halle aux GrainsLa Halle aux Grains